TeamGuilded/electron/docs/tutorial/mac-app-store-submission-guide.md

 the app are strictly limited; you can read [App Sandboxing][app-sandboxing] for more information.

+### Battery usage

+As the private remote CoreAnimation APIs are disabled in MAS build, apps' battery usage would be much worse under certain case.

+For apps that spend a lot of time watching video (especially fullscreen video), the battery usage will likely increase 1.5x to 2x.
+For things like scrolling, it will increase about 1.15x or 1.25x.

 ### Additional Entitlements

 Depending on which Electron APIs your app uses, you may need to add additional